mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > When the wooden man begins to sing,
-> The stone woman gets up to dance;
+> the stone woman gets up to dance;
-> It’s not within reach of feeling or discrimination --
+> It’s not within reach of feeling or discrimination –
-> How could it admit of consideration in thought?
+> how could it admit of consideration in thought?

 #### Commentary:

-“Wooden man” and “Stone Woman” are technical terms in Zen; the meaning of this stanza is the same as the earlier “filling a Silver bowl with snow.”
-It means to be free of the particular Flavor which you as an individual possess.
+“Wooden man” and “stone woman” are technical terms in Zen; the meaning of this stanza is the same as the earlier “filling a Silver bowl with snow.”
+It means to be free of the particular flavor which you as an individual possess.
 After reaching the top of the mountain, you cannot stay.
 You have to come down and share your life with all sentient beings.
 To do this you must fill the silver bowl with snow; your body and mind must be silver bowl, and whatever you do, they must also be snow.

 At that time your life will really start to work.
 Start to work, but not logically.
 People will not understand you, and sometimes they will say that you are stupid.
 But your life will really work.
 That is called “the wooden man sings,” or “the stone woman dances.”

 It is something more than human speculation or technique.
 For example, if you want to be a therapist, you cannot just depend on technique.
 You must be human as well.
 Otherwise you cannot help people.

 It may seem very illogical, because if you want to be a therapist you will study psychology and learn to use various techniques.
 Just to be human and understand another person’s feelings and emotions does not seem very important.